brophdawg11/brophy.org/content/a-look-inside-vues-change-detection.md

 Now, when `renderA` executes inside of `wrapped` above, and it accesses our proxied version of `store.a`, we an look at `currentFn` to know _what_ function accessed `store.a` (_I.e._, what function _depends_ on `store.a`).

 ## Reactive UI

+_Note: The embedded bin is currently unavailable, as I recently moved off static HTTP hosting on AWS S3 to HTTPS hosting via Firebase, and didn't realize embedding JSBin over HTTPS required a Pro account.
+For now, here's the direct link to the JSBin: [https://jsbin.com/joguyav/5/edit?html,js,output].
+Apologies for the inconvenience :(_

 <a class="jsbin-embed"
    href="https://jsbin.com/joguyav/5/embed?js,output">